dc232/Google_test_task/README.md

 }
 ```

-From the screen shot above once we add the --insecure argument we see that we get the reponse 200 OK which means that the nginx page is reachable and viewable
+From the screen shot above once we add the --insecure argument we see that we get the response 200 OK which means that the nginx page is reachable and viewable

 It is therefore possible to suggest that the correct headers are being returned

-## Autoscaling
+## Auto scaling
-Autoscaling is handled by the Auto_scaler.tf file
+Auto scaling is handled by the Auto_scaler.tf file
-in which the following code is run
+In which the following code is run

 ```
 resource "google_compute_autoscaler" "foobar" {